-C.2.2 The Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) members are present.
-The Committee's resolutions require an absolute majority of the members who are present or represented.
-In case of a tie of votes, the Chairman has the casting vote.
+C.2.2 The Nomination Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) members, including the Chairperson or the Vice Chairperson, are present.
+Decisions of the Nomination Committee shall be validly taken by an absolute majority of the members who are present and represented.
+In case of a tie, the Chairperson and in case of his/her absence the Vice Chairperson of the Nomination Committee shall have the casting vote.
 No individual is present when his/her own succession is being considered.
+The Chairperson updates the Board members on the material matters covered by the Nomination Committee during the previous period at the quarterly meetings of the Board.
+The Board shall be informed whenever a decision of the Nomination Committee is not reached unanimously.
+In case of non-unanimous decisions, the views of the minority should be also minuted The Nomination Committee appoints its Secretary who reports to the Group Company Secretariat and cooperates with the Chairperson of the Nomination Committee and the Group Human Resources General Manager.
+The Secretary is responsible to minute the proceedings and resolutions of all Nomination Committee's meetings, including the action plans and follow ups for assignments.

-C.2.3 The Nomination Committee, at least annually, has the responsibility to assess the structure, size, composition and performance of the Board and make recommendations to the Board with regard to any changes.
+C.2.3 The Nomination Committee, at least annually, has the responsibility to assess the structure, size, composition and performance of the Board and make recommendations to the Board with regard to any changes it considers appropriate.
 At least annually the Committee conducts its own self-assessment and reviews its performance and terms of reference.
 Any changes in the terms of reference are submitted to the Board for approval.

-C.2.4 The Nomination Committee, at least annually, assesses the knowledge, skills and experience of individual Board members and of the Board collectively.
-It also prepares a description of the roles and capabilities required for a particular appointment and assesses the time commitment expected.
+C.2.4 The Nomination Committee, at least annually, assesses the knowledge, skills, experience and contribution of individual Board members and of the Board collectively and reports to the Board accordingly.